Kroos relieved to make amends for Germany at World Cup

 "Now we have to recover and we don't have much time before we have to beat Korea, when we have to play convincingly," said Kroos.

-Germany, who had influential defender Jerome Boateng sent off for a second yellow card on 82 minutes, were far from convincing.
+Germany, who had centre-back Jerome Boateng sent off for a second yellow card on 82 minutes, were far from convincing.

-The defending champions put in a nervous display after a barrage of criticism following defeat to Mexico.
+The defending champions put in a nervous display after a barrage of criticism following defeat by Mexico.

-Kroos took a thinly-veiled dig at the German media and former players who had been sharply critical of the team over the last six days.
+Kroos took a thinly veiled dig at the German media and former players who had been sharply critical of the team over the past six days.

 "We were criticised a lot, justifiably so in part, and a lot of people in Germany would have been pleased if we had gone out today," said Kroos, who admitted there is still room for improvement.